EOSC-synergy/sqaaas-tooling/docs/tooling.md

 Each criterion has two properties: `description` and `tools`, which are defined as follows:
 - The `tools` object contains one element per language being supported.
 The values are a list of tools from the ones defined in the `tools` property from the previous section.
+  - The key `default` might be used as any other language.
+The associated tool has to be one of the ones defined in the [`default` key](#the-default-property).
 - The `description` object is meant to be used by the SQAaaS API clients.
 It provides information about the criterion that is suitable to contextualize it within the user interface.